 How Much Does Camp Cost?

 Nothing!
 It’s free.
 For every single camper.
 But obviously it costs money to send 60 to 70 campers to camp for a week.
-Bethany Birches charges Camp Agape $410 for each camper.
+Bethany Birches charges Camp Agape $445 for each camper.
 In addition, every camper is supplied with a clean sleeping bag for their stay, and receives a backpack with flashlight and lots of other camping gear, T-shirt, ‘hoodie’ sweatshirt, beach towel and back-to-school supplies.
-These items amount to at least $100 per camper since we want to provide every camper with identical gifts.
-With administrative costs such as registration packets, mailings, etc., we figure a camper scholarship amounts to $600 or $100 a day.
-The entire program cost about $36,000 in 2015.
-It costs $50,000 to keep a Vermont inmate in jail for a year.
+With administration costs such as registration packets, mailings and camper transportation, a camper scholarship in 2018 cost $585.
+In 2018, the entire program cost $36,987.
+It costs over $60,000 to keep a VT inmate in jail for a year.

 In addition, every camper is supplied with a clean sleeping bag for their stay, and receives a backpack with flashlight and lots of other camping gear, T-shirt, ‘hoodie’ sweatshirt, beach towel and back-to-school supplies.
 These items amount to at least $100 per camper since we want to provide every camper with identical gifts.
 What with administrative costs such as registration packets, mailings, etc., we figure a camper scholarship amounts to $500 or $100 a day.